 LTC offers a variety of support services to help students succeed in their program of study including advising, counseling, tutoring, and supplemental instruction and accommodation services.
 In addition, there are many college services available to students.
 Listed below are a few of the services nursing students may use.
-Complete details may be found in the Student Handbook and catalog.
+Complete details may be found in the LTC Student Handbook located in this link: https://gotoltc.edu/current-students/academic-resources.

-Academic Skills Center - Cleveland
+Academic Support and Tutoring Services - Cleveland

-The Skills Center is located on the first floor of the Lakeshore Building, Room L139.
+The Student Resource Center is located on the first floor of the Lakeshore Building near the Library.
 This area provides services to assist students with study skills, test-taking skills, math/dosage calculation, reading, English, chemistry, and other general education courses.
+Online resources are also available on the LTC website under Current Students, scroll to Academic Resources, and click on Academic Support & Tutoring.